Chasewater: Today

 The surrounding area is designated as a country park.
 The reservoir hosts a variety of activities including water skiing, sailing, angling and bird watching.
 Running around Chasewater is the Chasewater Railway.

-The large house situated halfway along the dam wall was originally the weirmaster's cottage.
-The weirmaster would walk up to the hexagonal valve house, constructed to the same design as BCN tollhouses, and operate the gate valves to release water from Chasewater reservoir into the canal.
+The large house situated halfway along the dam wall was originally the weir master's cottage.
+The weir master would walk up to the hexagonal valve house, constructed to the same design as BCN tollhouses, and operate the gate valves to release water from Chasewater reservoir into the canal.
 The construction of the M6 Toll between the reservoir and the A5 required the construction of a new bridge over the motorway to access the southern side of the lake, where an Innovation Centre provides enhanced access to the waterfront.
 Selling land for motorway construction also allowed the Chasewater Railway to construct new premises and a large engine shed on the lake side.

 In June 2019, a parkrun (a free, weekly timed 5 km run/walk) event started at Chasewater, taking place every Saturday morning at 9am.